What is Reminiscence?

 Older people in hospital, care homes and day centres can benefit greatly from reminiscence sessions.
-Reminiscence work can benefit people with dementia or brain injuries who have difficulty with their short term memory, as it builds on their long term memory skills, raising their confidence and pride in recounting their memories to others.
+Reminiscence work can benefit people with dementia or brain injuries who have difficulty with their short term memory, as it builds on their long term memory skills.

 How does it benefit people?

 - It helps to build an individual's confidence and self esteem.